graphql/graphql-spec/spec/Section 3 -- Type System.md

-fields are conceptually ordered in the same order in which they were encountered during query execution, excluding fragments for which the type does not apply and fields or fragments that are skipped via `@skip` or `@include` directives, and fields which are neither the single matched member nor the `__typename` introspection field.
+fields are conceptually ordered in the same order in which they were encountered during query execution, excluding fragments for which the type does not apply and fields or fragments that are skipped via `@skip` or `@include` directives, and fields which are neither the single matched member field nor the `__typename` introspection field.
 This ordering is correctly produced when using the {CollectFields()} algorithm.

 **Result Coercion**